mcguffin/wp-access-areas/README.txt

 4. Post Access Behaviour

 == Changelog ==

+= 1.5.4 =
+ - Fix WSOD when saving post

 = 1.5.3 =
  - Fix a Bug where a logged in user wasn't redirected to the fallback page.
 Thanks to [Andrey Shevtsov](https://github.com/freeworlder)